17 Famous French Drinks & Beverages to Try in France (Alcoholic & Non-Alcoholic)

 By Nadine from Le Long Weekend

-Provence rosé wines are typically dry, crisp and pale in colour, and pair beautifully with the Mediterranean style cuisine enjoyed in the region.
-Interestingly, it was the Greeks who brought grapes to the South of France, and the Phocaeans who first pressed it into the pale pink wine now known as rosé.
+Provence rosé wines are usually dry, crisp, and beautifully pale in color.
+They pair effortlessly with the Mediterranean-style dishes the region is so known for.
+The story goes back much further though.
+The Greeks first brought grapes to the South of France, and the Phocaeans were the ones who pressed them into the pale pink wine that eventually became rosé.

-Nowadays, many vineyards around the region are destinations in themselves, with art installations, restaurants and regular music and theatre events being held on site throughout the summer months.
-If you’re looking to enjoy Provence rosé at home, pair it with summer salads, fresh fish dishes, or your favourite Thai or Japanese dish.
+Today, vineyards across Provence have become destinations in their own right.
+Many offer art installations, restaurants, and even music and theatre events throughout the summer.
+And if you want to enjoy Provence rosé at home, serve it with fresh salads, seafood, or your favourite Thai or Japanese dishes.

 French Spirits